-This generation was shaped and influenced by a range of social, political and military events including the civil rights movement and women’s liberation, the space race, the cold war and the Vietnam war.
+This generation was shaped and influenced by a range of social, political and military events.
+These include the civil rights movement and women’s liberation, the space race, the cold war and the Vietnam war.

 Baby Boomers as a cohort are often described as being optimistic, as seeking personal gratification and as valuing material wealth.

 From a work perspective, they are often generalized as possessing and valuing loyalty and work ethic.
-They desire steady career paths, are competitive, seek challenges, are motivated by compensation and are likely to be “lifers” (spending a long time in one organization).
+They desire steady career paths.
+They are also competitive, seek challenges, are motivated by compensation and are likely to be “lifers” (spending a long time in one organization).

-“Generation X” is the name given to the cohort of people born between the early 1960s and the late 1970s, though they are sometimes also referred to as the “latchkey generation”.
+“Generation X” is the name given to the cohort of people born between the early 1960s and the late 1970s.
+They are sometimes also referred to as the “latchkey generation”.
 Many of this generation are still working, though a few have now retired.

 As a cohort, Generation-X have been shaped by a range of factors including the invention of personal computers, MTV and similar TV developments, the financial crash of the 1980s and the end of the Cold War.